herrevilkitten/holiday-in-ten-towns/Session_19.md

 	* Midnight blew the umber hulk up with a blast.
 Crazy nastyass honey badger danced in the carnage.
 * The group loaded all of the bodies on the elevator and descended in the elevator.
 Subtle.
 * The party reached the bottom.
 Gryn was disguised as Grindalfa.
 * A duergar came out **speaking undercommon** and talked to Gryn-dalfa.
 Gryn tried to convince him that there's a new policy.
-Gryn went all Ka
+Gryn went all "I want to talk to your manager" on him.
+* The duergar asked the group what they're doing here.
+Midnight responded with something about the pseudodragon.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNjY1NDkyMjQsLTEyMzk4OTgwLC0xND
-I5MTAzMjYxLC0xNjkyMjg5NTEwLC0xMDE3Nzk0NjUzLDYwMTI4
-NzIwLDk0NzMxNjkyMiwtNDQ2OTEyNTk0LDk2OTcxMjM2LC00Mz
-k1NDY2MzVdfQ==
+eyJoaXN0b3J5IjpbNzg3MDY0MDQzLC0xMjM5ODk4MCwtMTQyOT
+EwMzI2MSwtMTY5MjI4OTUxMCwtMTAxNzc5NDY1Myw2MDEyODcy
+MCw5NDczMTY5MjIsLTQ0NjkxMjU5NCw5Njk3MTIzNiwtNDM5NT
+Q2NjM1XX0=
 -->